 So what should your offer letter include?
 Well it must have the basics, in terms of the title of the role they are being hired for; their start date; who they are reporting to; their salary (so what they get paid per hour or per year); any paid vacation days-if not then the minimum under the ESA they are entitled to; any health or dental benefits; a section about company policies and procedures; a section about termination.

 If your head is spinning wondering what you should have or what you shouldn’t have, then MKS HR has once again made it easy for you.
 We have created a basic offer template that you can use for your hires (but note, that any additions you make should be reviewed by a lawyer to ensure you are in compliance), along with a new hire form and links where you can always get the most up to date federal and provincial tax forms (ensure you click on the one for the province you do business in within Canada).Click here for your New Employee Offer package.

 Still need some more help?
-Book a Complimentary Consultation here.
+Book a Complimentary Discovery Call here.